citta-lab/react/README.md

 9. All React components must act like pure functions with respect to their props.
 10. Two ways we can implement components.
 Functional components which has just the `props` which is used to render data to the UI. and Class components which has both `props` and `state`.
 11. We always need to declare `props` in class component constructor.
 "Class components should always call the base constructor with props".
+12. 'lifecycle hooks' are used to control the particular piece of code to execute in the beginning of DOM loading or cleaning once the DOM is removed.
+Example: `componentDidMount()` and `componentWillUnmount()`.
+13. If you don’t use something in render(), it shouldn’t be in the state.
+14. In JavaScript, true && expression always evaluates to expression, and false && expression always evaluates to false.
+Example: ` {10 < 100 && <h1> The number is less than $100 </h1>}`.
+15. Inline if-else, `<div> The user is <b>{isLoggedIn ? 'currently' : 'not'}</b> logged in </div>`.
+16. Return `null` in the component if we don't want to render the called component.
+"Returning null from a component’s render method does not affect the firing of the component’s lifecycle methods".
+17. In rendering array or list React needs `key` to evaluate if the value is changed to re-render.
+Always use item `id` as the `key`, if `id` is not present use it's index as last resort.
+Also `key` act as hint to React and doesn't pass down to react component. i.e we can't access `key` in component like `props.key`.
+18. Correct usage of `key`: Rule of thump, elements inside the map() call need keys.
+19. `handleChange` runs on every keystroke to update the React state.
+20. `Controlled Component`, This is used to avoid usage of default `html` forms.
+Instead of relying on html form element state we control form element state via React using `handleChange` function.
+By using this each element in the forms will have it's own handleChange function, so we can control and/or validate user input explicitly.
+21. Most popular convention, which is to prefix the event handler with the word `handle` to distinguish it from regular class methods.
+Example: `handleClick` and/or `handleSubmit` and/or `handleChange`.
+22. Always use function definition in React to call the function instead of results. i.e don't use `()` at the end of the function name.
+Example: `onSubmit={this.handleSubmit}` instead of `onSubmit={this.handleSubmit()}`
+23. Callback function such as `handleSubmit` or `handleClick` or `handleChange` or any class methods needs to be bind to `this` in the component `constructor` to work.
+Example: `this.handleSubmit = this.handleSubmit.bind(this);`

 ### Deep Dive